mcormier/tallyman/README.md

 But this begged the question as to how the data got changed in the first place?
 Obviously the change was not intentional.
 Most likely it was a side effect of giving paying users higher admin privileges to edit workout names which unintentionally allowed someone to modify a globally defined workout.
 Worst case is that someone found a bug in the web application and maliciously changed the data through a security hole.

 The issue of not being able to export your data is an intentional design to retain users and create lock-in.
-Theoretically you have access to all your data so you can copy it manually, however, the more data you've input into a site, the more monumental a task this becomes to move.
+Theoretically you have access to all your data as you can copy it manually, however, the more data you've input into a site, the more monumental a task this becomes.
 The web was not always a place where companies creating walled gardens was so common and accepted.

 > "In the early part of this century, if you made a service that let users create or share content, the expectation was that they could easily download a full-fidelity copy of their data, or import that data into other competitive services, with no restrictions.
 Vendors spent years working on interoperability around data exchange purely for the benefit of their users, despite theoretically lowering the barrier to entry for competitors."
 > - [Anil Dash - The Web We Lost](http://dashes.com/anil/2012/12/the-web-we-lost.html)